What do my strata fees pay for?

 - Bank charges and incidentals

-“Building insurance is absolutely essential,” says Nicole.
-“It means that you're covered against disaster or if someone injures themselves in the complex.
+“Building insurance is absolutely essential,” says Kim “It means that you're covered against disaster or if someone injures themselves in the complex.
 Owners don't need to take out separate building insurance on top, so there's a saving there.”

 2. Sinking fund levies